goharbor/website/docs/_index.md

 ## Access the Documentation Source Files

-The source files for this documentation set are located in the [Harbor repository on Github](https://github.com/goharbor/harbor/tree/release-2.8.0/docs).
+The source files for this documentation set are located in the [Harbor repository on GitHub](https://github.com/goharbor/harbor/tree/release-2.8.0/docs).

-For the previous versions of the docs, go to the [`docs` folder in the Github repository](https://github.com/goharbor/harbor/tree/main/docs) and select the appropriate `release-X.Y.Z` branch.
+For the previous versions of the docs, go to the [`docs` folder in the GitHub repository](https://github.com/goharbor/harbor/tree/main/docs) and select the appropriate `release-X.Y.Z` branch.